 This story was originally published and last updated .

-The main appeals of any weather app are aesthetics, the capacity to give an accurate forecast, and how much detail it provides.
-Dark Sky gave users a clean interface and short verbal forecasts explaining what might happen in a given period.
-Its API, as described here, harvested resources from many meteorological agencies and may include its own forecasting models.
-It's the very API that has made its way to other apps like CARROT and Overdrop so that their devs can focus on UX without having to worry about doing the math — alas, the toolkit won't be available to use beyond 2021.
+The main appeals of any weather app are aesthetics, details, and forecast accuracy.
+As an example, the famed Dark Sky gave users a clean interface and short verbal forecasts explaining what might happen in a given period.
+Its API, as described here, harvested resources from many meteorological agencies and appears to also have its own forecasting models.
+It's the very API that has made its way to other apps like CARROT and Overdrop so that their devs can focus on UX without having to worry about doing the math — alas, with Apple acquiring Dark Sky in 2020, third-party access to that API will be cut off at the end of this year.
 However, results are only as good as the data one puts in and that data, as Dark Sky attributes here, can be pulled from public sources that everyone has access to.

-Norwegian public broadcaster NRK has a website called Yr and there's an app by the same name — Yr, means "drizzle."
+Norwegian public broadcaster NRK has a website called Yr and there's an app by the same name, which translates to "drizzle."
 Data is sourced from the Meteorologisk Institutt and while nearly all of its reporting stations are within Norway, it also pulls numbers from global weather services plus public and private Netatmo and Holfuy weather stations.
 A full list can be found here.

-The new Around You tab can show additional vertices such as UV index.
+The Around You tab can show additional data such as UV index and air quality.
 We presume there are others, but its functionality is fairly limited outside of Norway.

 Finally, there's the Map tab.
 It plots out current conditions for nearby locations over the next several dayparts and, according to this commenter in Denmark, also may contain radar information, though we haven't been able to see it.

-All in all, Yr should handle most of your daily weather questions.
+All in all, Yr should be able to handle most of your daily weather questions.

-This one's for nerds who like visuals.
-Flowx uses complex operational models from government and private agencies.
-Two are available for free — NOAA GFS and CMC GDPS runs — with up to 16 more upon annual subscription.
+Flowx utilizes forecasts models from government and private agencies and plots them out on maps.
+Two are available for free — NOAA GFS and CMC GDPS runs — while up to 16 more can be had upon annual subscription.

-Flowx centers a map with eight layers available to inspect — precipitation, satellite, temperature, barometric pressure, wind speed, wave heights, wind circulation, and wave circulation.
+Flowx's maps have eight layers: precipitation, satellite, temperature, barometric pressure, wind speed, wave heights, wind circulation, and wave circulation.
 The top third of the screen features temperature, wind speed, and precip trends on one graph and temperature difference trends on the other.
-You can scroll to track conditions hour by hour for the next 6 days with stats appearing on a narrow band at the top of the map.
+You can scroll the graphs to track hourly conditions for the next 6 days with stats appearing on a narrow band at the top of the map.

 Here's a no-frills weather app that takes data solely from the United States National Oceanic and Atmospheric Administration.
-It offers the same forecast products as its National Weather Service website does, but in a more usable mobile format as the NWS has yet to make it out of the 2000's.
+Formerly called NOAA Weather International, this one offers the same forecast products as its National Weather Service website does, but in a more usable mobile format as the NWS has yet to make it out of Web 1.0.

 This paid app graced the platform that always seemed to sit on the edge of its own event horizon for 5 years before Microsoft officially let it die in 2019.
 Developer Bardi Golriz decided to make the leap to Android and was rewarded with with a Google Play "Everyday Essentials" endorsement last year.

-Paying $4 a year for the Plus tier unlocks widgets, heads-up notifications and status bar icons.
+Paying $1 a month or $4 a year for the Plus tier unlocks widgets, heads-up notifications, status bar icons, and entry-level access to radar from OpenWeather.
 It also takes away the small, unobtrusive ad in the Timeline pane.
-On the Pro level at $1 per month or $10 a year, users can customize notifications, zoom into and toggle layers for the radar, and scrape data from Foreca and OpenWeather.
+On the Pro level at $3 per month or $10 a year, users can customize notifications, scrape data from Foreca, and get upgraded maps sourced from AerisWeather.
+There's a third ⚡Pro tier at $5 per month or $20 a year which brings in more radar layers including live lightning counts and fire risks.

 In all honesty, Appy isn't this author's cup of tea — I crave for less scrolling and more elucidation per screen — but I know of members in the Android Police team and a lot of our readers are down for glanceable, straight-to-the-point personal forecasts.
 Plus, if you like changelogs, Golriz's got a page for that.
 So, this pint's for y'all — cheers!